Caring For Your Furniture

 Care Instructions for Furniture with Metal

-Furniture with Metal Base on a Varnished Wooden Floor
+Furniture with a Metal Base on a Varnished Wooden Floor

-Furniture with Metal base on an Unvarnished Wooden Floor
+Furniture with a Metal base on an Unvarnished Wooden Floor

 RUGS